azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

 I recommend to avoid comma-first style.
 The *erroneous* (in my view) reason for using comma-first style was that it can make a developer work easier.
-However while it simplifies the removal of the last line easier, it complicates the removal of the first line.
+However while it simplifies the removal of the last line, it complicates the removal of the first line.

 Moreover, with ES2017/ES8 developers can use trailing commas in function calls (for arguments) in addition to object literals and arrays.
 I recommend using traditional style (with or without trailing comma):